Creating an MVE Integrated with Aruba Manually

 Minimum Term – Select No Minimum Term to pay-as-you-go, or select a term of 12, 24, or 36 months.
 Longer terms result in a lower monthly rate.
 By default, a 12-month term is selected.

-Partner and partner managed accounts cannot view or change MVE contract terms.
+Partner and partner-managed accounts select MVE subscriptions instead of MVE contract terms.

 For details on contract terms, see MVE Pricing and Contract Terms.

 Service Level Reference (optional) – Specify a unique identifying number for the MVE to be used for billing purposes, such as a cost center number or a unique customer ID.
 The service level reference number appears for each service under the Product section of the invoice.
 You can also edit this field for an existing service.

 Orchestrator Account Name – Enter the Account Name from Aruba Orchestrator.
 To view your Account Name, log in to Orchestrator and choose Orchestrator > Licensing | Cloud Portal.